mabauer/strip/readme.txt

 How to use this Plugin for Images:

-1. Create a Gallery using the Media Manager or Insert an Image into a Post
+1. Create a Gallery using the Media Manager, Insert an Image into a Post, or Paste an image URL and let our oEmbed do the work.

 How to use this Plugin for YouTube and Vimeo Videos: